prismspecs/money-as-medium/week07/readme.md

     + Bonus, read [the Plantoid chapter from Artist Re:Thinking the Blockchain](https://torquetorque.net/wp-content/uploads/ArtistsReThinkingTheBlockchain.pdf#page=52)
   + Time permitting, check in on Parasite.

++ Due Saturday
-+ Due Saturday, give me an update on your Parasite project via Canvas.
+  + Update me on your Parasite projects via canvas
     + How has the project changed?
     + What details have you worked out?
     + Include at least one sketch (could be theoretical) on your idea, whether its Photoshop, hand drawn, whatever
     + What are the next steps?
+  + Post your current crypto portfolio value to [the Slack channel](graysonearle.slack.com)